IskandarGhobril/empanada/_sections/story3.md

     </div>
     <div class="summary-point">
       <span class="point-number">4</span>
-      <p><strong>The 6-month mirror effect.</strong> AAII sentiment peaks at -26 weeks lag — investors answer "where will markets go?" by looking at where they've been.</p>
+      <p><strong>The 6-month mirror effect.</strong> AAII sentiment peaks at -26 weeks lag, investors answer "where will markets go?" by looking at where they've been.</p>
     </div>
   </div>
 </div>